noah-mt-smith/WL_RDOB/README.md

 R code for rank dependent optimal behaviour (switching and waiting) experiments

 Note: The analysis file uses cleaned RDS files for data.
-If the analysis file isn't running, you must first run the data cleaning file.
-Running the data cleaning file will generate all RDS files used in the analysis.
+The analysis won't run until you run the data cleaning file.

 | File                                            | GitHub path                 |
 |---------------------------------------------|---------------------------|